 Flammie A Pirinen on github pages

 NB: duolingo changes all the time so anything written here can be outdated.
 In somewhere around 2023 duolingo disabled discussions and grammar notes so it’s always getting worse and less useful.
 Also in 2023 duolingo laid off a lot of humans to begin to use AI to make these courses so we can only expect it to be much much worse in near future.
 If you can use real courses made by professional teachers it is usually much better than supporting duolingo.
+Finally, in 2024 duolingo has made free version of the app unusable, you literally cannot continue learning after 5 mistakes unless you pay now!

 Like I said, Duolingo has only few types of basic exercises most of which are familiar from schoolbooks etc. At the moment there is: